Release List Reviews Price Search Shop Newsletter Forum DVD Giveaways Blu-Ray/ HD DVD Advertise

 Footnotes:

-1. The pith helmets and other clues make me think it all came from Stanley and Livingston.
+1. It's been confirmed that the stock shots all came from Stanley and Livingston.
 Direct-to-video director Jim Wrynoski tells me he does the same thing now: he purchases stock footage from big action movies, and costumes and directs his own actors into new stories, using the bought footage for production value.

 Return